schism-dev/schism/CONTRIBUTING.md

 To make the commit log clean, a useful way is to rebase (i.e. move HEAD around) so that commits into new_branch are squashed in the log.
 The best way to rebase is to use github’s PR.

 3.2 Pull request

 On github, submit a PR, so other developers can examine the changes and provide feedback.
 When consensus is reached, some developer can do final merge on github as well, with optional rebase.
 The GUI there provides good help on all of these tasks.

 Option 3: fork

+If you intend to keep your branch for a while, you may consider forking off from the official repo.
+However, beware that this can lead to divergence over time unless you diligently try to merge.
+To fork, go to github.com and use the fork function there.
+The fork will have your name in the new repo.
+Use PR function to manage merge.

+### Other useful commands
+#### To checkout a specific commit
+1) Need to know the commit number (SHA1 aka hash); first 7 digits are sufficient (e.g. 40b5ad0cbd26d026caf934bff9c12723e7773f65)
+2) git clone into a separate dir.
+Better rename the dir to some meaningful name
+3) git describe 40b5ad0 #(outputs a SHA1 that can be used to checkout) r5255-43-g40b5ad0
+4) git checkout r5255-43-g40b5ad0

+#### Misc
+git log --pretty=format:"%h %s" --graph --all #(useful for examining branch) git log -p #(show all changes in all files) git log --since=2.weeks git rm -f ... and then commit #(remove a file/dir; push will remove working copy as well as repository copy) git mv f1 f2 #rename git checkout -- <files> #(like svn revert (overwrite working copy with repo copy; <files> can be a dir)